QaahirStewart/BlazorMock/Components/Pages/Examples/AdminDashboard/Step10/README.md

-# Admin Dashboard Step 10 — Route Protection & Roles
+# Admin Dashboard Step 10 — Route Protection & Roles (Canonical)

 ## Overview

-This step adds route protection so only signed-in users (and optionally users with specific roles) can access `/profile`, `/analytics`, and `/admin/dashboard`.
+Mirror the live demo’s guard patterns: `/profile` and `/analytics` immediately redirect anonymous visitors to `/signin`, free users see the deterministic upgrade card from `Analytics.razor`, and only admins get the red KPI strip plus the full `/admin/dashboard` shell.

 ## Files in This Folder

-- `Example.razor` — Tutorial page explaining route protection and role checks.
+- `Example.razor` — Documentation page with HTML-encoded snippets from the real Profile, Analytics, and AdminDashboard components.
-- `Example.razor.cs` — Code-behind for the tutorial page with progress tracking.
+- `Example.razor.cs` — Progress-tracking code-behind (unchanged from earlier steps).

 ## Routes